CianMRoche/AstroWiki/The Solar System/The Solar System - Questions.md

 - Dynamical friction decreases eccentricity of Neptune's orbit
 - [[Definitions - The Solar System#Kozai mechanism|Kozai mechanism]] pushes some objects to higher-inclination orbits
 - Does not seem to produce enough low-eccentricity opbects in Kuiper belt, other problems
-- Oort cloud objects scattered ut to larger radii
+- Oort cloud objects scattered out to larger radii
 - Even in other models, key feature is outward migration of giant planets